frisbro303/signDNE_python/README.md

 4. [Preprocessing tool](#Preprocessing-tool)
 ## Introduction
 The package consists of 3 files
-- `signed_ariaDNE.py` : File containing the function `ariaDNE` for calculating the DNE and signed DNE of a shape.
+- `signed_ariaDNE.py` : File containing the function `ariaDNE` for calculating the DNE and signed DNE of a shape, which can be imported as a library or used through the command line interface.
 - `signe_ariaDNE_cli.py` : Command line interface for the `ariaDNE` function.
 - `preprocess.py` : Script for doing simple cleanups and generating watertight version of meshes.